L-Buchholz/portfolio/README.md

 Additionally, all images have alt tags attributed to them for accessibility and the CSS includes comments.

+## UPDATE -- 1/4/2022

+- My second project -- a collaborative group effort on the MileHi recreational database -- has been added to the "My Work" section with a deployed URL.

 ## Portfolio webpage

 The following is a screenshot of the webpage, highlighting its appearance and functionality: